tenstorrent/tt-metal/tech_reports/FlashAttention/FlashDecode.md

 ## 2 Background

-### 2.1 What is KV Cache and How it can Speed Up Decode
+### 2.1 What is KV Cache and How it Can Speed Up Decoding
-KV cache is a technique used to store previously computed key and value tensors during autoregressive generation, avoiding redundant computation of these tensors for tokens that have already been processed.
-During text generation, new tokens are generated one at a time, and at each step, the model needs to compute attention scores between the new token's query and all previous tokens' keys, followed by a weighted sum of their values.
+KV cache is a technique used to store previously computed key and value tensors during autoregressive generation, avoiding redundant computation for tokens that have already been processed.
+During text generation, new tokens are generated one at a time.
+At each step, the model needs to compute attention scores between the new token's query and all previous tokens' keys, followed by a weighted sum of their values.
 Without KV cache, the model would need to recompute the key and value tensors for all previous tokens at each generation step, which is computationally expensive.
 By caching these tensors, we only need to compute new key and value tensors for the latest generated token and append them to the cache.
-This optimization significantly reduces the computational cost of generation, as it changes the time complexity from O(n²) to O(n), where n is the sequence length.
+This optimization significantly reduces the computational cost of generation, changing the time complexity from O(n²) to O(n), where n is the sequence length.
 The tradeoff is increased memory usage to store the cache, but this is generally worthwhile given the substantial speedup in generation time.

-### 2.2 How To Smartly Utilize Tenstorrent's Tile-based Architecture to do Attention Decode
+### 2.2 How to Smartly Utilize Tenstorrent's Tile-based Architecture for Attention Decoding
 During decode phase, the sequence length of the query is 1, and the attention is parallelized over the batch and head dimensions.
 This results in attention on a small query with a large KV cache.
 In vanilla PyTorch, attention is implemented as follows:
 ```python
 # query: [bsz, num_q_heads, seqlen=1, head_dim]